TimyVillarmia/SwiftPayroll/README.md

 # SwiftPayroll

-SwiftPayroll is an efficient and user-friendly payroll automation system designed to streamline your company's human resources department.
-With SwiftPayroll, the Human Resources Manager can easily calculate employee wages based on factors such as working days, hourly rates or salaries, and overtime hours.
-The system automatically adjusts net pay by deducting SSS, Pag-IBIG, PhilHealth, absences, and tax, saving valuable time and effort.
-SwiftPayroll ensures convenience and accuracy, making payroll processing hassle-free and more efficient for your organization.
+SwiftPayroll is a practical payroll system crafted to simplify your company's human resources processes.
+It facilitates easy calculation of employee wages, considering factors like working days, hourly rates, and overtime hours.
+The system automates net pay adjustments, handling deductions for SSS, Pag-IBIG, PhilHealth, absences, and tax.
+SwiftPayroll prioritizes convenience and accuracy, streamlining payroll processing for your organization.

 ## About the Project